Don’t miss 2018’s brightest comet

 The record for the closest observed comet – for all of recorded history – goes to D/1770 L1 Lexell, which came to less than six times the Earth-moon distance in June 1770.

 Or, contrast Wirtanen’s closest appraoch – 30 times the moon’s distance, 7.1 million miles, or 11.5 million km – to another comet that swept relatively near us recently, 21P/Giacobini-Zinner, causing a brief outburst in this year’s Draconid meteor shower.
 Giacobini-Zinner swept closest to Earth on September 9-10, 2018, at 36 million miles (58 million km).
 That was the closest Giacobini-Zinner had come in 72 years!

 So you see comets are elusive objects.
 They don’t come very close, usually, in any absolute sense.
 Still, this 2018 approach is a good one for comet Wirtanen.
-To understand why, you have to think of the comet, and Earth, in their orbits.

 And there is more …

 Between December 6 and 12, 2018, comet 46P/Wirtanen enters an area of the sky where, as seen from our perspective, there is an orbiting ring of some 450 active geostationary satellites.

 This belt of meteorological, television and other communication satellites orbits our planet at about 22,236 miles (35,786 km) above Earth’s equator.
 Because these satellites orbit our planet at the same speed that Earth rotates, geostationary satellites appear to be motionless, at a fixed position in the sky, thus explaining why the small satellite dishes on the roofs of our houses are pointing at a fixed position.

 Because they orbit so high above Earth, these satellites are illuminated by the sun most of the time.